 What is "Projects for Peace"?

-Projects for Peace is an initiative for all undergraduate students currently enrolled at one of the participating Davis United World College Scholars Program partner schools (and a few other institutions) to design grassroots projects for the summer of 2022 - anywhere in the world - which promote peace and address the root causes of conflict among parties.
+Projects for Peace is an initiative for all undergraduate students currently enrolled at one of the participating Davis United World College Scholars Program partner schools (and a few other institutions) to design grassroots projects during the upcoming summer — anywhere in the world — that promote peace and address the root causes of conflict among parties.
 Applicants are encouraged to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers which cause conflict, and finding solutions for resolving conflict and maintaining peace.
 Your project may be selected for funding at $10,000 each.

-For more information, please review the Projects for Peace Annual Report.
+For more information, please review the Projects for Peace Annual Viewbook.

 Who is funding this and why?